 - Food Standards Agency

 We value input from you to help us ensure our service is meeting your needs.
 We would like to hear from you whether your experience of us has been good or in need of improvement.
 This helps us to ensure we keep doing the right things and make changes where we need to.
 You can give feedback to us through our survey, or you can provide feedback to us by contacting us directly on 0191 2787878, email firstname.lastname@example.org or visit www.newcastle.gov.uk.
-Alternatively please write to Public Safety and Regulation, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Alternatively please write to Public Safety, Regulation and Development, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Any feedback that we receive will be acknowledged, considered and responded to.